gosuri/vagrant-env/README.md

 $ echo BOX_NAME=foo > .env
 ```

-And then make a Vagrantfile that looks like the following, filling in your information where necessary.
+And then make a Vagrantfile that looks like the following, make sure to add `config.env.enable` and fill in your information where necessary.

 ```
 Vagrant.configure("2") do |config|
+  config.env.enable
   config.vm.box = ENV['BOX_NAME']
 end
 ```